23 Jun Melbourne Street *used* to be great!?

 To my Melbourne Street neighbours, colleagues and community; Thank you.

-Thank you for all the conversations, collaborations, support, food, coffee, laughter, comradery and friendship.
+Thank you for all the conversations, collaborations, support, food, coffee, laughter, camaraderie and friendship.
 Business can be tough, and it’s nice to know we have neighbours looking out for us, and helping to take great care of our much-loved client base.

 What we have here on Melbourne Street is actually pretty special, we’ve just gotta believe that, share that with the public – and stand up for it when people suggest otherwise.